 1. Your rights to a pension

 This is a big one.
-A pension is a prerequisite in most jobs and there are only certain people who aren’t entitled to one.
+A pension is a prerequisite in most jobs with only a select few not being entitled to one.

-So, if you’re between the age of 22 and the state pension age, and you earn a minimum of £10,000 per year, your company must enrol you in a pension scheme with a minimum employer contribution of 3%.
+So, if you’re between the age of 22 and the state pension age and earn a minimum of £10,000 per year, your company must enrol you in a pension scheme with a minimum employer contribution of 3%.